-The construction contractors will deploy four dedicated, properly qualified and experienced, site-based Environment Supervisors (ESs), one ES for each polder (Fig. 5.1).
-The ESs will be responsible to implement various aspects of the EMP particularly the mitigation measures to ensure that the environmental impacts of the construction works remain within acceptable limits.
-The ESs will maintain coordination with the CS (EMs) at the site level and will report to the EHS In-charge.
-The ESs will also be responsible to develop a training module, training plan and conduct environmental trainings for the construction crew.
+The construction contractors will deploy four dedicated, properly qualified and experienced, site-based Environment Supervisor (ES) at the construction sites, one ES for each polder (Fig. 5.1).
+The ES will be responsible to implement various aspects of the EMP particularly the mitigation measures to ensure that the environmental impacts of the construction works remain within acceptable limits.
+The ES will maintain coordination with the CS (EMS) at the site level and will report to the EHS In-charge.
+The ESs will also be responsible to develop a training module, training plan and conduct environmental trainings for the construction struction crew.